dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 Everything should be made as simple as possible, but not more simple. ~ Albert Einstein

 Better be roughly right than be precisely wrong.

+Treat the two impostors failures and success the same.

 Stories
 ===========================